ACHIEVE HIGH-INTEGRITY

 - Reflects the habitat's capacity to sustain insect populations and can signal changes in environmental conditions or resource availability.

 • Abundance is a simple count of the total number of insects monitored.
-A "good" score indicates a higher number and greater diversity of insects detected by the sensors.

 Abundance measures the number of individuals in a population, providing insights into the ecosystem's population dynamics.